nickduncan7/micro-http-router/README.md

 # micro-http-router
-micro-http-router is a simple, Express-like router for [micro](https://github.com/zeit/micro).
+micro-http-router is a simple, Express-like router for [micro](https://github.com/zeit/micro) that uses a radix tree via [radix-router](https://github.com/charlieduong94/radix-router).
 It supports most, if not all, of the HTTP verbs and tries to be as lightweight and quick as possible.

 ## Installation
 micro-http-router is an npm package and you should have the latest Node.js and npm installed.